BIDS/2017-01-12-ucb/lessons/git/index.md

 This tells us that we have one file, `script.R` that is "unmerged" (i.e., we have to complete the merge ourselves).

-To complete the merge, we start by opening the `script.py` file currently in our workspace to see what it looks like.
+To complete the merge, we start by opening the `script.R` file currently in our workspace to see what it looks like.
 When you do that, you'll see these funny lines in the middle of the file.

     <<<<<<< HEAD
     Save small figure, thick line